 * * *

-MacCready felt the familiar pattern of the bottlecap’s fluted edge inside his cheek as he squinted through the scope of his rifle.
+As he squinted through the scope of his rifle, MacCready felt the familiar pattern of the bottlecap’s fluted edge inside his cheek.
 A blue Nuka Cola Quantum cap.
 A lucky cap.

-Flat atop a high rock, warming his nuts on the hot granite and hoping a radscorpion didn’t sting his ass, he waited while Winlock moved the team into position.
+Laying flat atop a high rock, warming his nuts on the hot granite and hoping a radscorpion didn’t sting his ass, he waited while Winlock moved the team into position.
 He’d cover their retreat, if retreat became necessary, but Gunners always picked easy targets.
-Hell, most targets were easy, when you had more guns, ammo, assaultrons and combat armor than anyone else in the Commonwealth.
+Hell, most targets were easy, when you had more guns, ammo, robots and combat armor than anyone else in the Commonwealth.

-He’d tried to convince them to pick off the ghouls from a distance, but they gave him the usual bullshit about following orders, chain of command, if he wanted to eat he’d do as he’s told, blah, blah, blah.
+He’d tried to convince Winlock to pick off the ghouls from a distance, but he got the usual bullshit about following orders, chain of command, if he wanted to eat he’d do as he’s told, blah, blah, blah.
 With the Gunners, everything had to be an “engagement” with “protocol,” and something always had to get blown up.
 They were almost as bad as the Brotherhood, out to prove they had bigger grenades than anyone else.

-Making mental notes of the wind speed and direction, MacCready rolled the cap around his tongue and it clicked against his teeth.
+Making mental notes of the wind speed and direction, MacCready rolled the cap around his tongue.
 He swallowed hot spit and imagined sweetness, a bit of soda still clinging to the metal.
 Wishful thinking.
 His stomach growled.

 Shit, shit, shit, shit, shit.
 He promised his little boy he wouldn’t say bad words, never promised he wouldn’t think them.
 Ferals, he could kill all day long.
 But these were people, damn O’Brien and his lousy recon.

-MacCready gathered up his rifle, slung his bag over his shoulder, put the blue bottlecap in his pocket, and jogged down to the train station.
+MacCready gathered his rifle and pack, shoved the blue bottlecap in his pocket, and climbed down from his perch.

 “A ghoul’s a ghoul.”
-Winlock planted his boot in the back of a fully-clothedand horribly irradiated man who tried pathetically to crawl away, and ran him through with a bayonet.
+Winlock planted his boot in the back of a wounded settler who tried pitifully to crawl away.
+Winlock ran him through with a bayonet.
 Cheap bastard wouldn’t use bullets unless he had to.
 “Why the hell am I even talking to you?
 You’re s’posed to be on that ridge.”

 “This is bullshit.
 Synths, mutants, ferals, sure, but I didn’t sign on to murder people for no reason.
 What are we, raiders now?”

 “Ghouls ain’t people, shit stain.”
 Winlock jabbed a finger in MacCready’s face.
 “You’re on notice.
-Keep it up and you’ll be busted back down to private.”
+Keep it up and you’ll be busted down to private, and I’ll bust a few teeth outta your smart-ass mouth.”

 A demotion meant a smaller cut, so MacCready clamped his mouth shut.
 Worse than a demotion, he might just up and disappear, like Zachariah.
 Gomez said he’d bugged off, Barnes called it AWOL, but for all MacCready knew, the guy was dead in a ditch somewhere, a bayonet in the back.